Vintage JavaScript begone

 that would make for a more robust default, perf heads like me can yank it forward, will have to read through railstie source to figure out how to do this.

-Iulian Onofrei about 10 years ago
+Iulian Onofrei over 10 years ago

 Iulian Onofrei